stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

-No, but it's different.
+*(carefully)* No. But it's different.
 A lieutenant has, uh, different responsibilities.
-They command a unit.
+They command a unit!

 #### MR SQUEAKINGTON